HomeState FlowerPennsylvania State Flower–Mountain Laurel

 • The mountain laurel is poisonous to humans and animals if ingested in large quantities.

-We hope you enjoyed reading about the state flower PA –mountain laurel!
-We hope you’ll consider ordering a mountain laurel flower delivery for your next special occasion!
+We hope you enjoyed reading about the state flower of PA –mountain laurel!
+We hope you’ll consider ordering a mountain laurel flower delivery for your next special occasion with the best online florist!
+Order from SnapBlooms today!

 FAQs